rdz-oss/BattyBirdNET-Pi/README.md

 Some hints:

 * The echo meter touch 2 pro works for my setup but not for some.
 Unkown reason at this point, might have to do with firmware version.
-* If you use the audiomoth and a Pi 4, you will have to set the sampling frequency to 250kHz or the system will overload after a few hours.
 * https://www.openacousticdevices.info/audiomoth  (Usb or battery version with usb microphone configuration).
 You will need a USB A male to micro USB cable to connect this one.
 * https://www.wildlifeacoustics.com/products/echo-meter-touch-2-android-2